MoudjaneCorp/twitter/README.md

 # <h1> twitter copycat </h1>

-This project take parts in an educational basis, to learn easy an advanced feature of HTML5 CSS3.
+This project take parts in an educational basis, to learn easy an advanced feature of HTML5 CSS3. <br>
 There is actually the first main page of Twitter